chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 Running the Simulation
 -----------------------

-We call ``lethe-fluid`` by invoking:
+The simulation may be run locally by calling ``lethe-fluid`` by invoking:

 .. code-block:: text
   :class: copy-button

    mpirun -np 10 lethe-fluid jurins-law-2d.prm

 to run the simulation using ten CPU cores.

-Feel free to use more CPU cores.
+Though we highly advise you to run the simulation on a computationnal cluster (such as Narval, Béluga, etc.).

 .. warning::
     Make sure to compile Lethe in `Release` mode and run in parallel using ``mpirun``.
 The simulation should take 3-4 minutes for 10 processors.